SvetlanaBurn/SvetlanaBurn/README.md

 🌱 Currently Exploring:

-Advanced GitOps workflows to streamline CI/CD processes

-Building multi-cloud architectures for added resilience

 Deepening my expertise in cloud security to ensure iron-clad infrastructures

 💬 Let’s Connect:
-I’m always excited to collaborate on open-source DevOps tools, Kubernetes operators, or cloud-native development automation projects.
+I’m always excited to collaborate on cloud-native development automation projects.
 If you share the same passion or need help with your cloud infrastructure, feel free to reach out!

 📧 Contact me: